by Matt Doran

-Discussion strategies (outlined later in this document) provide opportunities for collaborative reflection on the essential questions.
+Discussion strategies provide opportunities for collaborative reflection on the essential questions.
 As the questions are revisited, students should be asked to connect the essential questions with the specific content of each unit, with compelling questions serving as further discussion points.

 While essential questions do not have a single correct answer, they can shape essays in pre- and post-assessments to measure students’ growth in historical thinking and writing.
 Teachers can assess students’ responses using an evidence-based essay rubric that measures how well students supported their claims with evidence and reasoning.